 Most of the backpackers who like Pie like it because it’s cheap (which is a good thing) and everything – from imported food to imported beer to endless parties – is accessible at a stone’s throw away, given the small size of the town.
 But that was perhaps the reason why I did not like it.
 Because you go to Thailand and choose to explore the north to get local experiences, eat local food and drink local booze.
 Had I fancied an imported beer or wanted to lose myself in a party culture I would have headed south and not come to Pai the first place.

 To me, Pai turned out to be nothing more than a modern town and a hippie oasis that offers a perfect setting to smoke weed, get drunk, and enjoy late-night parties.
 Though I am not claiming that you must not visit Pai, or it doesn’t look beautiful anymore.
 It sure does.
 Also, if I didn’t like it doesn’t mean that no one does.
 There are dozens of travel blogs out there claiming Pai to be one of the best travel destinations in India.
 For example, this blog for things to do for couples where this couple travel blogger loved their stay in Pai.

 And again, if you go a few dozen kilometres out of the town – in any direction – and you come across beautiful countryside.
 A host of natural, lazy activities, impatiently waiting to keep you entertained.

 I especially loved some local attractions and exploring unknown villages around Pai, among a few other things.
 And they were pretty much the highlights of my time there.

 Read: Pai Travel Guide

 I think Pai can be so much more than a haven for western hippies, if only we travel a little more responsibly and try to protect its individuality and solitude.
 After all, travelling makes us realize what amazing and distinct world we live in, and our every action makes it become more or less so.

-Have you been to Pai?
+Have you been to Pai, in Thailand?
 How did you find it?